 Over the years, Scott Farms has sought out the research capabilities and expertise of North Carolina State University.
 This, along with working with other consultants, has been invaluable as we constantly strive for a more efficient operation and the development of a high yielding, top-quality sweet potato that will be more appealing to the consumer and profitable to our operation.

-Scott Farms has earned both GLOBALGAP and USDAGAP certifications, which also attests to the environmental stewardship programs of our company.
+Scott Farms has earned both GLOBALGAP +GRASP and USDAGAP certifications, which also attests to the environmental and social stewardship programs of our company.
 In addition to having certified nutrient management programs for our farming operations, our family-owned corporation is also heavily involved in reforestation of the large area of woodlands on our property, re-seeding them with pine trees.